Aerial yoga is slightly a bit different than the traditional yoga practice.

 Yes, it should be, any age above 18 years old are worth trying this workout.
 However, you do need an instructor to supervise if you are a complete beginner.

-Aerial yoga is also one of the best and trendy workouts to do at home too.
-The moment you are lifted off the ground, you are working on the core strength.
+Aerial yoga is also one of the best and most trendy workouts to do at home too.
+The moment you are lifted off the ground, you are working on your core strength.

 If this is a low-impact workout even if you are having knees problems, will you do it?
 Sure yes, this zero-impact workout is not stressful and very gentle to the joints.